Grim1093/supply-chain-blockchain/README.md

 ## What's included?

 The project includes native support for TypeScript, Hardhat scripts, tasks, and support for Solidity compilation and tests.

+## Testing
+This project was manually tested using Hardhat local network by:
+- Creating products
+- Transferring ownership
+- Verifying product history

+Automated tests will be added in future versions.